ABOUT

 About Megan Hansen

-My background in psychology, gerontology, and occupational therapy naturally led me to volunteer work with the Norwell Visiting Nurse Association and Hospice.
+My background in psychology, gerontology, and occupational therapy naturally led me to volunteer work with Croí Health (formerly Norwell Visiting Nurse Association and Hospice).
 Through years of providing companionship to hospice patients and their loved ones, I became deeply aware of a gap in end-of-life care—one that extends beyond medical support to include emotional, spiritual, and practical guidance.
 This realization inspired me to further my training, and I earned my End-of-Life Doula certification through the University of Vermont Larner School of Medicine.
 I am also a Certified Dementia Practitioner.

 I specialize in end-of-life dementia care but am open to working with anyone experiencing end-of-life care needs, including those with terminal illnesses, chronic conditions, or age-related decline.
+In addition, I am certified in pediatric end-of-life care.
 My focus is on providing compassionate, personalized support to enhance comfort, dignity, and quality of life for both individuals and their loved ones.

 Certifications